Erotemic/ubelt/dev/minimal_refactor_proposal.md

 What would the name of the stand alone packages be?

+Some packages might get standalone love: progiter, thats about it.
+But misc ones could be prefixed with ub or something.

+Given this splitup, the ubelt package would point at each member and depend on it.
+It would expose it as normal.

 Lets try and take a subset of ubelt and map them to packages.